qianfan-Zhao/canny/README.md

 contents.
 It should go without saying that this is not meant to be used in an actual car or industrial control network.

+## Fork
+This is forked from the https://github.com/cphamlet/canny Originally this code is from the https://github.com/m10k/canny

+This fork has a small change to only open one socketcan interface, defaulting to can0 if not spefified one with -i e.g. "-i vcan0"

 ## Usage